Learn more about how Travel Quiz collects and uses data and your rights as a Travel Quiz user.

 You may exercise your California privacy rights described above as follows:

 We reserve the right to confirm your California residence to process your requests and will need to confirm your identity to process your requests to exercise your access or deletion rights.
-As part of this process, government identification may be required.
+This is a security measure to help ensure we do not disclose information to a person who is not entitled to receive it.
 Consistent with California law, you may designate an authorized agent to make a request on your behalf.
-In order to designate an authorized agent to make a request on your behalf, you must provide a valid power of attorney, the requester’s valid government-issued identification, the authorized agent’s valid government issued identification and/or other information that we may request at the time of the request.
+If you do so, we may require the requester’s proof of identification, the authorized agent’s proof of identification, and any other information that we may request in order to verify your request, including evidence of valid permission for the authorized agent to act on your behalf.
 We cannot process your request if you do not provide us with sufficient detail to allow us to understand and respond to it.

 |Category of personal information (PI)|